h2o/picotls/README.md

 Setting only src to `NULL` makes tcpls_connect uses the default system's routing rules to select a src address.

+New connections can be made at any time of the initial connection lifetime and may offer to the application an easy interface to program failback mechanism (or let TCPLS automatically handle failback) or aggregation of bandwidth with multipathing.

 ### Handshake

+picotcpls simply offer a wrapper around picotls's `ptls_handshake`:

+`tcpls_handshake(ptls_t *tls);`

+this function waits until the handshake is complete or an error occured.
+It may also triggers various callbacks depending on events occuring in the handshake.

 ### Adding / closing streams